Heat-Set Insert Straightener and Flattener

 Description

-Use a soldering iron to press the insert almost flush.
-Then further press the insert fully flush using the metal face of this tool.
-This straightens and fully seats the insert, while also flattening the surrounding plastic for a clean, professional-looking result.
+Use a soldering iron to press the threaded insert until it is almost flush with the surface of your plastic part.
+Then use the metal face of this tool to press the threaded insert fully flush.
+This straightens and fully seats the insert while also flattening the surrounding plastic for a clean, professional-looking result.

 Parts and Assembly